 Massenet’s opera takes inspiration from Charles Perrault’s classic version of Cinderella.
 In Perrault’s 1697 collection of fairy tales Histoires ou contes du temps passé, or Tales of Mother Goose, the writer drew on folk stories and added his own elaborations and embellishment.
 Perrault created the now familiar elements of the glass slipper, fairy godmother and enchanted pumpkin, all of which feature in Massenet’s operatic interpretation.

 Rossini’s La Cenerentola takes a more realist approach to the story.
 The libretto is stripped of the magical elements, focusing on the family drama at the heart of the tale.
-Other elements are different to the traditional tale, with the wicked stepmother becoming a stepfather, and the glass slipper replaced with a bracelet.
+Other elements are different to the familiar story, with the wicked stepmother becoming a stepfather, and the glass slipper replaced with a bracelet.

 The most recent production of La Cenerentola at Glyndebourne was Peter Hall’s much loved 2005 staging, and you can watch a musical highlight below.